 Pollinators to the Rescue!

 If pollen needs to move either within a plant or between plants in order for that plant to reproduce, how does this happen?
 Wind and gravity will sometimes get the job done, but insect and animal pollinators play a huge role here.
-Enticed by the tasty nectar and pollen (only some pollinators actually eat pollen), these animals transfer pollen from plant to plant on their feet and bodies.
+Attracted to flowers by the tasty nectar and pollen (only some pollinators actually eat pollen), these animals transfer pollen from plant to plant on their feet and bodies.
 As you learn more about these animals, you'll be fascinated at the traits and adaptations they have developed to do this job so well!